xanmanning/vagrant-kubernetes-cluster/README.md

 following:

   - 3 worker nodes:
-    - OpenSUSE
+    - Ubuntu (Focal)
     - 2 vCPU
     - 2048 MiB Memory
     - RAID 10 for local storage.
-  - 1 control node (one of the workers)
+  - 3 control node (HA using Embedded Etcd)
   - Rancher k3s
   - Flannel (CNI)
   - MetalLB (Load Balancer)
-  - OpenEBS (Storage)
+  - Longhorn (Storage)

 ### Architecture

-The cluster is composed of Kubernetes nodes (1 control plane worker, 2 workers).
+The cluster is composed of Kubernetes nodes (3 control plane workers).

 This Kubernetes cluster is Rancher K3s running on OpenSUSE with Flannel as the Container Network Interface (CNI).
-Storage is local but can be replicated using OpenEBS's Jiva storage.
+Storage is local but can be replicated using Longhorn storage.

 ![K3s Diagram](images/cluster-diagram.png)